nisarnabeel/Dataset-GAN-Augmented-mmWave-CSI-for-improved-pose-classification/README.md

 This repository contains the code for the paper:

 **CSI4Free: GAN-Augmented mmWave CSI for Improved Pose Classification**
-*Nabeel Nisar Bhat; Rafael Berkvens; Jeroen Famaey.*
+*Nabeel Nisar Bhat; Rafael Berkvens; Jeroen Famaey*
 [Link to Paper](https://ieeexplore.ieee.org/document/10646223)

-In this work, we show how to perform **stable training of GANs** with mmWave CSI.
-Using **WGAN**, we can generate an arbitrarily large dataset to augment limited real-world CSI data for **improved pose classification**.
+In this work, we demonstrate **stable GAN training** on mmWave CSI data.
+Using a **Wasserstein GAN (WGAN)**, we can generate synthetic CSI samples to augment limited real-world datasets, improving performance in **pose classification** tasks.

-A subset of the GAN-generated dataset can be accessed here:
+A subset of the GAN-generated dataset is available here:
 [Zenodo Dataset](https://zenodo.org/records/10702154)

 ---